 World Braille Day is celebrated globally every year on January 4, the anniversary of the birth of Louis Braille.
 The inventor of the reading and writing system used by millions of blind and partially sighted people around the world made such a difference to people’s lives that NASA named an asteroid after him in 1992 called 9969 Braille.

-To celebrate World Braille Day, we've created a list of five interesting facts about Louis Braille and his invention in action:
+To celebrate World Braille Day, we've created a list of five interesting facts about Louis Braille and his invention:

 1. Louis Braille Was Not Born Blind

-At the age of three, Louis was playing in his father’s harness-making workshop in France, where he accidentally poked his eye with a stitching awl, which resembles a nail attached to a handle.
-His injured eye became infected, which spread to his other eye.
-The infection caused Louis to lose sight in both eyes by five years old.
+At the age of three, Louis was playing in his father’s harness-making workshop in France, where he accidentally poked his eye with a stitching awl, a tool that resembles a nail attached to a handle.
+His injured eye became infected and spread to his other eye.
+The infection caused Louis to lose sight in both eyes by the time he was five.